 Waltham Butternut Squash (90 Days)

 The Waltham Butternut Squash is a relative newcomer amongst winter squash.
 Butternut was introduced in 1944, although the breeding material, Winter Crookneck, dates back to the 19th century.
-Vines run 6-7’ in length and yields of 2-3 pound squash are good, but quite late.
+Vines run 6-7’ in length and yields of 2-3 pound squash are good and store well.

 15 seeds